aroesler-privat/historical-project_chemistry/README.md

 ## Run it

-Download the whole [bin-Directory](bin/) on your PC.
+Download the whole [bin-Directory](bin/) to your PC.
 You have several options to run it:

 ### The original MS DOS way